Receive An Offer Today, Sell In Less Than 21 days...

 Petition Your Local Court

-Once you’ve obtained your certified appraisal documents, you’ll next want to petition the court to sell the probate property in Pennsylvania.
+Once you’ve obtained your certified appraisal documents, you’ll want to petition the court to sell the probate property.
 While filling out your petition, be sure the information includes pertinent information about the property and the method used to complete the sale, whether at a real estate auction or on the open real estate market.
 Then, submit your petition along with your certified appraisal.
-Once you’ve obtained the court’s approval, you may proceed with the sale.
+You may proceed with the sale once you’ve obtained the court’s approval.

 - Petition the court to gain rights to sell the probated property.
 The probate documents state the route to be used to sell the home.
 Finally, submit the petition along with the appraisal.